riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/backend/backend-agnostic.md

 The traits offer an API which is very similar to the API of LLVM.
-This is not the best solution since LLVM has a very special way of doing things: when addding another backend, the traits definition might be changed in order to offer more flexibility.
+This is not the best solution since LLVM has a very special way of doing things: when adding another backend, the traits definition might be changed in order to offer more flexibility.

 However, the current separation between backend-agnostic and LLVM-specific code